-In conclusion, the overall results showed that there are positive and significant linkages among gender, age education, working experience and business success of entrepreneurs in SMEs sector of Pakistan.
+In conclusion, the results showed that there are positive and significant linkages among gender, education, working experience and business success of entrepreneurs in SMEs sector of Pakistan.
+On the other hand, age has not any positive and significant relationship with the business success of entrepreneurs.
 The outcomes covered through the study that may help the government for boosting up entrepreneurial aptitudes of entrepreneurs by dint of provision of funds and skill development.
 Furthermore, the study may further revitalize to the policy makers and government for offering entrepreneurial education and bring forth the experience through the various training programs for promoting the length of experience among entrepreneurs of the country.
 Nevertheless, the demographic constructs have a positive and significant role to raise the entrepreneurs in Pakistan.
 Finally, the study may contribute to reinforcement the business by upgrading demographic variables.

 The study is not free from certain restrictions.
 The study used cross-sectional data for factors like gender, education, experience, age and success of entrepreneurs.
 Due to frequent change in such the variables, the study may not reflect the dynamics of the data, which would have a convinced influence on the conclusions.
-Another limitation is that the research has only consisted of 230 samples.
+Another limitation the research has only consisted of 230 samples.
 Such the number may not represent the whole population of the entrepreneurs of Pakistani SMEs.